-These Peanut Butter Pretzel Bites are a great treat to add to your baking plans.
+These peanut butter pretzel bites are a great treat to add to your holiday baking plans.
 Easy, no bake, and full of sweet and salty goodness in every bite.

 - Slowly add the powdered sugar until a soft dough forms.

-Add different colored sprinkles before the chocolate drizzles set up to customize these sweet and salty treats for any holiday or event.
+BruCrew Tip: Add different colored sprinkles before the chocolate sets to customize these treats for any holiday.
 You can even drizzle the white chocolate as "laces" and make these look like footballs for Super Bowl parties.

 - Cookie Dough Truffles